-A few months ago, I posted an article discussing Why iTunes Doesn’t Support FLAC Files.
+A while ago, I posted an article discussing Why iTunes Doesn’t Support FLAC Files.
 I’ve gotten a lot of feedback, both in comments to the article and in emails, from people wondering when Apple will start selling lossless files on the iTunes Store.
 (These are music files that are the exact equivalent as music on CDs, and Apple could use the format that they developed, Apple Lossless, to provide this quality.)

 I think Apple will eventually do this, but that they’re in no hurry to do so.
 The quality of the AAC files that Apple sells (at 256 kbps) is certainly “good enough” for most uses.
 If you do the kind of test I discuss here, it’s unlikely that you’ll hear a difference.
 And unless you have very good audio equipment, then you most certainly won’t.